lakshya6378/catalog_assessment/README.md

 # catalog_assessment
-Certainly!
-Here's the `README.md` file focused solely on running the code using JavaScript in a browser's developer console:

----

 ## Running the Code

-### Using a Browser's Developer Console
+### Using Node.js

-1. **Open the Browser’s Developer Console**:
-   - For most browsers, press `F12` or `Ctrl+Shift+I` (Windows/Linux) or `Cmd+Option+I` (Mac), and then select the "Console" tab.
+1. **Ensure Node.js is Installed**:
+   - Make sure Node.js is installed on your system.
+You can download it from [nodejs.org](https://nodejs.org/).

-2. **Copy the JavaScript Code**:
+2. **Save the JavaScript Code**:
-   - Copy the contents of the `polynomial.js` file.

-3. **Paste and Execute**:
-   - Paste the copied code into the console and press `Enter` to execute it.
+   - Save the provided JavaScript code to a file named `polynomial.js`.

+3. **Open Your Terminal or Command Prompt**:
+   - Open your terminal (Mac/Linux) or command prompt (Windows).

+4. **Navigate to the Directory**:
+   - Use the `cd` command to change to the directory where `polynomial.js` is saved.
+For example:

+     ```bash
+     cd path/to/directory
+     ```

+5. **Run the Script**:
+   - Execute the script using Node.js with the following command:

+     ```bash
+     node polynomial.js
+     ```

-4. **View Output**:
+6. **View Output**:
-   - The output will be displayed directly in the console, showing the constant term for each test case.
+   - The output will be printed in the terminal, displaying the constant term for each test case.

 ---

-This section provides a straightforward guide for running the JavaScript code using a browser's developer console.
+This `README.md` section provides clear steps to run a JavaScript file using Node.js, including installation, saving the file, and executing it from the terminal.